Akhil353/student/_posts/2023-10-05-algorithms_IPYNB_2_.md

     for num in fibonacci:
         if num < user_input:
             print(num)

+#Use a mathematical formula to get the final fibonacci number of the user input
 def get_fibonacci(user):
     print(f"The final number of the fibonacci sequence is: {(1.618^user - (1-1.618) ^ user) / 5**1/2}")

+#Use an recursional function to get the fibonacci number desired
 def fibonacci_recursive(num):
     if num <= 0:
         return 0